SaurabhSK123/RTO-API-WEB-APP/README.md

 After Recongnizing the exact number of the car it will go to RTO API server and Retrieve all information and details about the car like car description and all..

+In Prediction.py file line no. 43 we have to give the proper username instead of the {username} according your registration in the api server
+Link of that api server👇👇

 For This Task I use Flask Framework.

 Here is the Task Description 📄